Ever wonder how to find a lucrative writing niche?

-My big take-away for newbie freelance writers, even ones looking at those ‘tough’ writing niches?
+My big take-away for newbie freelance writers, even ones looking at those not-as-lucrative writing niches?

 Even with a global pandemic, I earned more writing in 2020 than my best year as a farmer.
 I wrote about wildly fascinating and entertaining subjects.

 - Cow farts?
 (This one trended on Twitter for three days).
 Why, yes, that was me!